githubteacher/stunning-spoon/kurtzumbahlen-rec.md

 ### Places to Eat
 - Surly for :beer:
-- Tori Ramen for ramen
+- Tori Ramen for ramen - It's in St. Paul.